 Appropriately Uses Anti-Anxiety Medication

-This is the percent of residents given antianxiety drugs.
-These drugs are given to residents experiencing anxiety or depression.
+This is the percent of residents prescribed antianxiety drugs.
+These drugs are generally used to treat patients experiencing depression or anxiety.

 Managing Depression Among Residents